mustafanoman128/ChicagoCancerCenter-CCC-/README.md

 - Data-Driven Recommendations: Supports decisions related to clinic consolidation and resource allocation.

 ### Tools & Technologies:
-Power BI for visualization
+Power BI for visualization,
-Excel for data cleaning and manipulation
-Python/SQL (Optional) for additional analysis
+Excel for data cleaning and manipulation, and Python/SQL (Optional) for additional analysis